raoulkumar/GraingerAssesment/README.md

 <h3> Assessment #2 </h3>
 See bottom of data_exploration.ipynb for calculations.
 Code is all written using pandas library in python.

+I see there is data for the state of the vehicles license plate.
+Need to figure out how to compare that value to the state the citation was made in.
+I know of a way to put the address and receive the state but this seems inefficient.
+Need to look into the agency and see if that provides any data as to where the citation was made.
+Once this is done, using logical indexing I can see how many rows have the same state between the two features and use that as a percentage to calculate the final task for #2.

 Still need to implement sqlite implementation to compare the which method is actually faster